vitaliy-bobrov/metalsmith-blog-source/source/blog/exploring-the-css-paint-api.md

 - `--circles-count` -- for the number of circles to render
 - `--circles-opacity` -- to change circles opacity

-With those variables, we can create some kind of pattern that could be changed over time.
+With those variables, we can create some kind of pattern that could change over time.
 To access CSS variables in our painter class, we need to define the static property called `inputProperties`.
-It should be an `Array` of CSS properties and variables we want to access in `paint` method.
+It should be an `Array` of CSS properties and variables we want to access in the `paint` method.
 On every property from the array change browser will call render for us without any additional line of code.
 Below is the updated `CirclesPainter`:

 ```js
 class CirclesPainter {